Orit Wolf: Performances and distinctions

-In 2007 Wolf released a CD titled Impulse.
+In 2007, Wolf released a CD titled Impulse.

-Since 2007 Wolf conducts concert lectures, mainly from the Tel Aviv Museum of Art, especially a concert series named On a Personal Note.
-She is also an artistic director of concert series in the Israel Museum, Jerusalem Theatre, Haifa Museum, Beer Sheva, Ashdod, Nahariya, Kfar Yona, Raanana and Kfar Shmaryu.
-In 2019, she received the Rozenblum Prize for her distinctive contribution to the music world by the Tel Aviv Municipality.
+Since 2007 Wolf conducts over eight concert lectures series, where the main one is held at the Tel Aviv Museum of Art, named On a Personal Note with Orit Wolf.
+She is also an artistic director of concert series in the Israel Museum, Jerusalem Theatre, Haifa Museum, Beer Sheva, Ashdod, Nahariya, Kfar Yona, Raanana and Kfar Shmaryahu.
+In 2008 she was appointed the ARAM award by the Royal Academy of Music and In 2019, she received the Rozenblum Prize for her distinctive contribution to the music world by the Tel Aviv Municipality.

-Wolf gave a TED talk titled "Play the Keynote of your Life".
+Wolf gave a TEDx talk titled "Play the Keynote of your Life".

-Wolf is also a business consultant in the area of innovative thinking and creative marketing. in 2010 The Marker Magazine has chosen her as one of the hundred most influential people of the year.
+Wolf is also a business consultant in the area of innovative thinking and creative marketing.
+In 2010, The Marker Magazine featured her as one of the "hundred most influential people of the year".

-In 2022 Wolf was appointed Artist in Campus by the Technion.
+In 2022, Wolf was appointed Artist in Campus by the Technion.
+In 2025, she was awarded the title 'Chevalier de l'Ordre des Arts et des Lettres' by the Ministry of Culture of France.

+As a poet, Wolf published two poetry volumes: "Love in B Minor" (2021) and "Poems in C Major" (2024).